Copyright © 2022 Pneuma Solutions

 This addon brings the features of RIM Enterprise to individual support reps or small units.
 Features include:

-- Unattended access to Windows servers
+- Unattended mass deployment to Windows servers

 - Completely silent mode for pre-configured unattended target installers